VitorGuedesMadeira/VitorGuedesMadeira/README.md

 <img src="assets/gif/huge.gif" alt="software developer banner">

 <h3>Get to know me better</h3>
-<p>- A multi-skilled Full-Stack developer with hands-on experience in developing.
+<p>- A multi-skilled FullStack developer with hands-on experience in developing.
 I graduated from Microverse, where people from all over the world join together to build different projects.
 I've spent the last several months completely immersed in remote development, pair-programmming, and building webpages with JavaScript, React/Redux, and Ruby/Rails.</p>

 <br>